-Other Projects NACOE website launch In 2015-16, a new NACOE website will be launched.
+Other Projects NACOE website launch In 2015-16, a NACOE website will be launched.
 It will provide access to all key reports and the latest developments across the NACOE program.
-A key focus of the website will be the dissemination of key findings from the program so that the potential benefits of each project can be accessed by a wide audience.
+A key focus of the website will be the dissemination of key learnings from the program, such that the potential benefits of each project can be captured by a wide audience.

-Get involved How to get involved The NACOE program runs on a rolling four-year basis, with projects generally spanning 1 to 3 years.
+Get involved How to get involved The NACOE program runs on a rolling four-year program, with projects generally spanning 1¬ to 3 years.
 The upcoming year's program is discussed early in the new year.
-The program relies on the input and collaboration of ARRB Group, TMR and industry personnel to develop ideas for projects across the four key discipline areas of pavements, asset management, structures and other (network operations, road safety and heavy vehicle management).
-Any suggestions for projects can be submitted through the NACOE website, at www.arrb.com.au/nacoe or through the NACOE email address nacoe@arrb.com.au Feedback and contact details The NACOE Agreement Managers can be contacted with any feedback or to make enquiries regarding the program or specific projects.
-Peter Evans Deputy Chief Engineer - Pavements, Materials & Geotechnical Queensland Department of Transport and Main Roads 35 Butterfield Street, Herston QLD 4006 (07) 3066 9611 peter.a.evans@tmr.qld.gov.au Carlos Rial Regional Manager - Queensland/NT ARRB Group Ltd 123 Sandgate Road, Albion QLD 4010 (07) 3260 3535 nacoe@arrb.com.au
+The program relies on the input and collaboration of ARRB Group, TMR and industry personnel to develop ideas for projects across the four key Feedback and Contact Details The NACOE Agreement Managers can be contacted with any feedback or enquiries regarding the program or specific projects.
+Peter Evans Deputy Chief Engineer - Pavements, Materials & Geotechnical Queensland Department of Transport and Main Roads 35 Butterfield Street, Herston QLD 4006 (07) 3066 9611 peter.a.evans@tmr.qld.gov.au (network operations, road safety and heavy vehicle management).
+Any suggestions for projects can be submitted through the NACOE website, discipline areas of pavements, asset management, structures and other submitted through the NACOE website, at www.arrb.com.au/nacoe or through the NACOE email address nacoe@arrb. com.au Carlos Rial Regional Manager - Queensland/NT ARRB Group Ltd 123 Sandgate Road, Albion QLD 4010 (07) 3260 3535 nacoe@arrb.com.au